Print this page

 The sample application demonstrates how to do the following tasks:

-●Return data from Ringtail by querying the Ringtail Connect API
+●Return data from the application by querying the Connect API Explorer.

-●Create standard controls in the Ringtail UI for users to interact with the extension
+●Create standard controls in the application UI for users to interact with the extension.

 ●Manipulate the Browse selection state in the application.